moechofe/lowresrmx/asset.dev/manual.md

 It features perfectly square pixels, a fixed portrait orientation, and always fills the entire device screen.

 Depending on the device's screen ratio, the number of visible virtual pixels may vary from 216x288 on 4:3 devices to 177x384 on 19.5:9 devices.
+Even taller resolutions are possible by splitting the screen on an iPad.

 That's why Retro Game Creator provides an API to request the [actual visible dimension of the screen using the `=SHOWN.W` and `=SHOWN.H` functions](#-width-shown-w-br-height-shown-h-).